GFCFSF Ingredients and Substitutions

 When substituting sugar, you need to keep the following issues in mind:

 - How much sugar are you substituting?
-If you're substituting only a small amount, say less than 1/4 cup, you can use Stevia (just add enough as needed based on taste preference - actually taste the batter).
+If substituting only a small amount, say less than 1/4 cup, you can use Stevia (just add enough as needed based on taste preference-actually taste the batter).
 In small amounts, you can just delete the sugar since it is non-essential many times when used in small amounts.
 If substituting larger amounts, you need to recognize that the sugar is now serving the purpose of bulk in the recipe and that added amounts may affect texture and taste.
 Here is where you may need a bulking agent to increase the volume since Stevia is a very concentrated sweetness (30-40x sweeter than sugar in bulk), and add this in addition to the Stevia to your recipe.

 I like the Ultimate Sweetener (from birch bark) as a sugar substitute because you can use it in equal substitution for any amount sugar (its the same sweetness, moisture content, & granulation) without altering the recipe.
 And you can even add one tablespoon of molasses to each cup of Ultimate Sweetener to make mock brown sugar.